 The best, perhaps most fun, alternative would be to try growing some in the backyard or on the kitchen windowsill.
 Many herbs are quite easy to grow.
 Some — mint, dandelion, clover — actually are notorious for coming on a little strong in the garden.
 Secondly, learn what remedies might be growing nearby already.
 Eat the Weeds is an incredible website for getting the lowdown on useful plants found in the cracks of sidewalks or tucked behind the rose bushes.

 Secondly, to fill those more immediate needs, the Internet will suffice.
-This is the age of online shopping, whether that means bidding for collectable dolls on eBay or getting healthy with plant life.
+This is the age of online shopping, whether that means bidding for collectible dolls on eBay or getting healthy with plant life.
 There are a plethora of sites that take orders and will deliver herbal remedies in many a form to the front door in a matter of days.
 Mountain Rose Herbs has a really quality selection.

 Some parting words of inspiration: